fcs-cs/cs2/modules/04-object-oriented-programming/_posts/2019-04-05-constructor-arguments.md

 ## Assignment

 Using your code from the previous lesson, refactor the code so that you can specify the ball's initial x and y position, radius, speed, and color.
-Submit a pull request back to fcs-cs/cs2-student-files MASTER
+Submit a pull request back to fcs-cs/cs2-student-files MASTER Note: if the pull request hasn't been accepted yet, just make a new commit to the pull request with the commit message "Constructor Arguments")